top of page

-Eligibility – students enrolled in credit-bearing coursework leading to a vocational certificate, certificate, or an Associate's Degree at a Maryland community college with at least 12 credits per semester with a GPA of at least a 2.5.
+Eligibility – students enrolled in credit-bearing coursework leading to a vocational certificate, certificate, or an Associate’s Degree at a Maryland community college with at least 12 credits per semester with a GPA of at least a 2.5.

 Award – up to $5,000 to cover any remaining tuition and mandatory fee expenses at the community college after all other non-loan aid has been applied.

 Eligibility – Maryland residents currently enrolled or accepted for enrollment in a Maryland degree-granting institution, or in private career schools approved by the Maryland Higher Education Commission.
 Scholarships may be used out of state to pursue a major not available in Maryland.
 Scholarship can be used at out-of-state institutions if the applicant is on active duty with the U.S Military and domiciled in the State.